bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 Note that GPT-4 is a conversational endpoint so it has the added system/user/assistant functionality.
-Additionally, these endpoints don't provide log probabilities (either as input or output) so you can't use the Guidance library with them.
-The final value output here is simple the numeric token from 0 to 10, although I did limit the tokens to 2 so it wouldn't give me too much spurious output.
+Additionally, these endpoints don't provide log probabilities (either as input or output) so you can't use the Guidance library constraints with them.
+The final value output here is simply the numeric tokens from 0 to 10 where I limited the tokens to 2 so it wouldn't give me additional spurious output.
 The results of these two experiments are in Table 2.

 .. csv-table:: Table 2: Mean GPT-3.5/4 evaluated performance on a 0 to 10 scale for RAG and Best Fine-Tune Models
    :header: Model,"GPT-3.5","GPT-4","Wins","Ties"